seqcode/sequnwinder/README.md

 Major History:
 --------------

+Version 0.1.4 (2020-10-29): Fixing problems with mislabeling in the motif heatmap in the final report.

 Version 0.1.3 (2018-02-03): Fixing an issue with the discriminative performance evaluation of MEME-derived interpretable motifs.
 The effect of this issue was that some discriminative motifs would not have been reported to the user in the final SeqUnwinder results.

 Version 0.1.2 (2017-05-08): Several minor updates over the previous version.
 SeqUnwinder now automatically estimates "k" for k-means clustering of hills.
 Additional option provided to deal with sub-classes with very few training instances (see --mergelow).
 Several option names have been reformatted for consistency.